10 Questions You Have About Pilea Answered

 9. How do I prune Pilea correctly?

 Start by locating all yellowing or brown leaves.
-Then, with a pair of sharp scissors (or pruning shears), cut the leaves at the base – near the stem or at the soil.
+Then, just by using your hands, pinch the leaves at the base – near the stem or at the soil.
 Never tug the leaves, as this could damage the plant.

 Be sure not to remove more than 20% of the entire plant.
 If you need to trim more, consider pruning in stages.